javalikescript/luaclibs/README.md

 git submodule update
 ```

-The OpenSSL library needs to be configured prior the build, refer to the relevant makefile.
+The OpenSSL, JPEG and EXIF libraries need to be configured prior the build, refer to the relevant makefile.

 ## How to build?